ldynia/archcolider/4.ADRs/2000 Feedback System.md

 A user would kike to read or write a review for a meal that he has order.
 Business would like to obtaing feedbacks on its service in order to imporove it.

+Three diffrent feedback methods:
+- surveys (ocasional questionaries about general aspects of the app/service)
+- feedback (is an opinion about an order or app/service)

 ## Decision

 We'll create a feedback system that will allow users to provide feedback about orders and service.